TABLE OF CONTENTS

 But please be careful.
 Some locals do put up signs saying ‘No Camping’, especially in larger cities.
 In Oslo for example, in theory, you can camp in various places, but clearly, to put up a tent you need a flat space, but all of these are occupied by buildings!

-Since camping is so good in Norway, it's worth choosing somewhere nice.
+Since wild camping is so good in Lofoten, it’s worth choosing somewhere nice.
 Remember, one can camp for a maximum of two nights in the same place, but of course, you can and you should move around.
-Camping is safe in Norway, even in a forest.
+Wild camping is safe in Norway, even in a forest.

 The second piece of good news is that water is abundant in Norway.
 And on Lofoten, in particular, there are thousands of streams, rivers, and lakes.
 This means there are plenty of places to choose from for putting up a tent.
 Here are the most beautiful places.

 6 BEST BEACHES FOR WILD CAMPING IN LOFOTEN